dekuNukem/exixe/getting_started.md

 It's a bit tricky on the IN-14 since the pins are not rigid.
 Just be patient and eventually it will all go in.
 Again, make sure the anode and every other pin is lined up correctly, then solder the tube in place.

-Try keep the tube straight.
-For IN-14 leave around 5mm of pins between the PCB and the glass as demonstrated in the middle tube:
+Try keeping the tube straight.
+For IN-14 leave around 5mm of pins between the PCB and the glass as demonstrated on the middle tube:

 ![Alt text](resources/soldered.jpg)